ghc-proposals/ghc-proposals/proposals/0000-signature-instances.md

   f _ = 7 -- error
 ```

-This a blatantly inconsistent, with 3 ways to make it consistent:
+This is blatantly inconsistent, with 3 ways to make it consistent:

  1. Never allow (term or type level) items in instances, nor infer them from class defaults, in `hsig`/`hs-boot` files